 By grace it happened about eight years later that the answer to the question "Who am I?" left "ME" silent ... void ...
 The discovery that "I" does not exist as a separate entity did not even leave someone who discovered or who could DO anything with the discovery.
 A great relaxation and the end of spiritual ambitions.

-It is my joy to be here and to share with you.
+I enjoy to be here and to share with you.